FindMySchool LogoFindMySchool

 Under Acting Principal Laura Parker, the school continues to emphasize what leaders describe as "deliberately practicing excellence in the small things" that they believe have outsized impact on school culture and student attitudes to learning.

 Academic performance at GCSE is below the England average.
-The school's Attainment 8 score of 39.8 sits below the national average of 46 (FindMySchool data).
-The Progress 8 score of –0.02 indicates that pupils make approximately average progress from their Key Stage 2 starting points compared to similar students nationally, rather than accelerated progress.
+The school's Attainment 8 score is 40.9 (FindMySchool data).
+The Progress 8 score of -0.02 indicates that pupils make approximately average progress from their Key Stage 2 starting points compared to similar students nationally, rather than accelerated progress.

-The school ranks 3031st in England for GCSE performance (FindMySchool ranking), placing it in the bottom 40% nationally and just in the middle tier of local schools.
-Only 8% of pupils achieve grades 5-9 in the English Baccalaureate, against a national baseline of around 40%.
+The school ranks 3,109th of 3,895 schools in England for GCSE academic performance (FindMySchool ranking), placing it in the lower part nationally, while the secondary local hub lists Wrenn 5th in Wellingborough and 2,702nd overall in England.
+Only 8.1% of pupils achieve grades 5-9 in the English Baccalaureate.
 These figures indicate that students are not securing the broad subject combinations that universities and employers increasingly value.

 However, inspectors found evidence of good teaching in core subjects.
 Teachers use their subject expertise to explain concepts clearly, and most identify gaps in pupil knowledge promptly.
 The issue identified is not one of teaching quality but rather that in some subjects the curriculum offers insufficient stretch.
 Ofsted noted that in a minority of subjects, "pupils find the work too easy," preventing them from achieving the school's ambitious aims for academic attainment.

-Sixth-form students achieve more strongly at A-level, though still below England average.
-The A*–B rate stands at 41% (England average: 47%), indicating solid but unexceptional outcomes.
-The school ranks 1741st in England for A-level results (FindMySchool ranking), also in the bottom 40% nationally.
+Sixth-form students achieve more strongly at A-level, though outcomes remain moderate overall.
+In the 2025 A-level dataset, 40% of entries achieved A* to B grades, with 20% at A* or A. The school ranks 1,526th of 2,549 providers in England for A-level academic performance (FindMySchool ranking), and the Wellingborough sixth-form local hub lists it 4th locally and 1,501st overall in England.
 That said, Ofsted inspectors confirmed sixth-form students "achieve well" and "appreciate the efforts that teachers make to help them," suggesting engagement and positive relationships offset some of the broader attainment challenges.

 The sixth form offers a good range of subjects and students progress well from their GCSE foundations.